CSC207-2024/safeTO/design-document.md

 ## Overview

-*Following the completion of Phase 1, our team continued to advance the project by enhancing several key aspects.
-We implemented a more sophisticated user interface design, adopted more reliable and effective data analysis methods, and transitioned from file-based data storage to a robust database system for improved data persistence.
+Following the completion of Phase 1, our team enhanced the project by focusing on key improvements.
+We upgraded the user interface design, adopted more reliable data analysis methods, and switched from file-based data storage to a robust database system for better data persistence.

-Adhering closely to our initial blueprint, we built the website in a coherent and structured manner.
-Through collaborative discussions and iterative revisions, we refined our approach, which led to better solutions and improved project outcomes, aligning well with Clean Architecture, SOLID Principles and Design Patterns.
-This ongoing development process allowed us to address challenges effectively and optimize the project's functionality and user experience.*
+Adhering to our original plan, we developed the website in an organized manner.
+Through team discussions and iterative revisions, we refined our approach, leading to better solutions and improved project outcomes aligned with Clean Architecture, SOLID Principles, and Design Patterns.
+This ongoing process allowed us to tackle challenges effectively and optimize both functionality and user experience.

 ---